jessesosmena/SPA-vuejs-laravel/README.md

 MAIL_PASSWORD=null,
 MAIL_ENCRYPTION=null

-If you already have a stripe account set the value of secret key in CheckoutController.php Set your secret key: remember to change this to your live secret key in production See your keys here: https://dashboard.stripe.com/account/apikeys
+Set the value of secret key in CheckoutController.php Set your secret key: remember to change this to your live secret key in production See your keys here: https://dashboard.stripe.com/account/apikeys